-- Table 7.03 calculates the return of capital covered by step 4, the TAL recovery headroom covered by step 3, and allocates the return of capital across the sources of depreciation covered by steps 1 and 2. - Table 7.04 calculates the return of capital by asset class, which is needed to roll-forward the capital base by asset class in the Capital Base sheet. - Table 7.05 calculates the straight-line depreciation on both the ICB and new capex for each year of the port lease period in two separate calculation blocks: for the ICB at rows 139:161 and for new capex at rows 166:188.
-As a check in columns F, H and I, the total straight-line depreciation (SL Depn) by asset class for both blocks is compared to the ICB or the sum of capex in real dollar terms. - Table 7.06 calculates the life to apply to new capex in the calculations included in Table 7.05.
-For a given year and asset class the life is calculated as the minimum of the standard economic life input to the Data sheet and the remaining term of the port lease period, consistent with what is required by Clauses 4.4.1(a) and 4.4.1(b) of the Pricing Order. - Table 7.07 summarises the unrecovered depreciation balance, which operates much like the capital base calculated in the Capital Base sheet.
-The opening balance for the first year is set to zero in the Data sheet and set to the closing balance of the prior year for all other years of the port lease period.
-Indexation is applied to the opening balance as well as any new unrecovered straight-line depreciation for a given year.
-The balance is reduced by any recovery of unrecovered depreciation through the return of capital.
+- Table 7.03 calculates the return of capital covered by step 4 and the TAL recovery headroom covered by step - Table 7.04 calculates the return of capital by asset class, which is needed to roll-forward the capital base by asset class in the Capital Base sheet. - Table 7.05 calculates the straight-line depreciation on the ICB, new capex and additions to the DDA for each year of the port lease period in two separate calculation blocks: for the ICB at rows 130:151 and for new capex and the DDA at rows 157:178.
+As a check in columns F, G and H, the total straight-line depreciation (SL Depn) by asset class for both blocks is compared to the ICB or the sum of capex in real dollar terms. - Table 7.06 calculates the life to apply to new capex and additions to the DDA in the calculations included in Table 7.05.
+For a given year and asset class the life is calculated as the minimum of the standard economic life input to the Data sheet and the remaining term of the port lease period, consistent with what is required by Clauses 4.4.1(a) and 4.4.1(b) of the Pricing Order.
+New capex assets are assumed to be incurred mid-year.
+New additions to the DDA are assumed to be incurred at the end of the year.

-Importantly, the unrecovered depreciation balance sits within the capital base calculated in the Capital Base sheet.
+The DDA sits within the capital base calculated in the Capital Base sheet.
 That is, any unrecovered depreciation remains within the capital base until it is recovered through the return of capital component of the ARR.